mhr320/Wmt2Ics/README.md

 So all that being said, you'll need to get an app password for an email account or use an account that allows using just your sign in password.

-Once you run ConfigEmail().setup_config(**kwargs) once, you can comment it out, it will create a json file, if you ever need to change it, you can re-run this method
+Once you run ConfigEmail().setup_config(\*\*kwargs) once, you can comment it out, it will create a json file, if you ever need to change it, you can re-run this method

+## Test Web Page

+a test webpage is available to download [Web Test Page](https://github.com/mhr320/wmtTestPage.git)